 - Driving drunk

-Car accidents occur frequently on rainy days because water creates slippery and dangerous roads for any type of vehicle, which in turn leads to cars “skidding”.
+If the weather changes, the roads change.
+Car accidents occur frequently on rainy days, as water creates slippery and dangerous road conditions for any type of vehicle, which in turn can lead to cars “skidding.”

 - Ignoring red lights